demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_Compliance_Alert_v2_README.md

 Playbook for enriching Prisma Cloud Compute compliance alerts.
 It will handle hosts, images and container compliance alerts.
-Each sub playbook in this playbook is dedicated to a specific resource type: host, container or image, and will loop through all of the retrieved Compliance Issue IDs in order to retrieve enriched information about each of the resources.
+Each sub-playbook in this playbook is dedicated to a specific resource type: host, container or image, and will loop through all of the retrieved Compliance Issue IDs in order to retrieve enriched information about each of the resources.
 The enriched information will be displayed in the layout under dedicated tabs and includes resources information like hostnames, container ID, image ID, cloud provider info, enriched compliance issue details and more.

 In addition, the playbook can create and update external ticketing systems for each compliance issue automatically with the relevant enriched information.
-In order to do so, please fill the relevant playbook inputs.
+In order to do so, fill the relevant playbook inputs.

 ## Dependencies